 - Watch and share the video “Bang For Your Buck” and see how the easy accessibility of weapons in Burundi is crippling its health services and making difficult for the country to develop and emerge from entrenched conflict.

 When Oxfam and the Control Arms coalition launched this campaign for a global Arms Trade Treaty, a decade ago, the concept was dismissed by many governments as an idealistic fantasy.
 But after years of activism and campaigning, this ATT has become a reality.
-The Treaty opened for signature on 3 June 2013, and will enter into force on 24 December 2014, 90 days after it was ratified by the required 50 states.
+The Treaty opened for signature on 3 June 2013, and entered into force on 24 December 2014, 90 days after it was ratified by the required 50 states.

 Over one million people signed our Million Faces Petition, which was presented to UN Secretary General Kofi Annan in 2006.
 At the UN General Assembly in December 2006, a huge majority of governments voted to start negotiations on the Arms Trade Treaty and to conclude this process in July 2012.
 Unfortunately, the adoption of a draft treaty supported by a majority of countries failed when the United States, followed by Russia and few other states, demanded more time.